sjtower/demis-keysanity/Notes/Ideas.md

 ### Really want

 - forcefields that turn on when you go left / right of them (block breaks that was covering FF) - DONE
-- one way walls
+- one way walls - DONE
 - one way platforms
 - pushable forcefields? (or spring traps, spikes, etc.)
+- player-only blocks - DONE
-- player-only blocks & no-player blocks
+- no-player blocks

 ### Kinda want